topkecleon/telegram-bot-bash/doc/0_install.md

 BSD and MacOS users must install `gnu awk` and adjust the shebang, see below

-After you have checked that 'JSON.awk' is working correct on your system make `JSON.awk` executable and (re)start bashbot.
+After you have checked that 'JSON.awk.dist' is working correct on your system copy it to `JSON.awk` and (re)start bashbot.

 Note: If you are not using the zip / tar archive, you must install `JSON.awk` manually into the same directory as 'JSON.sh`: